OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 > **Note:** <br /> The OAuth 2.0 authorization protocol specifies that the authorization server should perform an exact string comparison of the redirect_uri parameter with the redirect_uri value registered by the client.
 For this reason, you shouldn't attach query string parameters or additional path elements to the redirect_uri.

-As an additional security measure, this sample deletes tokens from the database after two minutes.
+As an additional security measure, this sample deletes tokens from the database after two minutes of requesting them.
 You should implement token storage policies according to your application requirements.

 ## Prerequisites